Your Go-To Paris Bucket List - 50 Must-Do Activities

 The park attracts families, joggers, cyclists, and even horse riders.
 Along with enjoying the park itself, you can visit the charming Chateau de Vincennes; a medieval castle considered the masterpiece of the Bois de Vincennes.

 For the wildlife-lovers, don't miss the Zoological park, the Farm of Paris, or the ornithological reserves.
 There is also a beautiful botanical garden called the Parc Floral.

 In addition, the park offers a large range of activities, from playgrounds with slides, mini-golf courses, and ping-pong tables to boat-riding on the lakes.
-Spending an afternoon discovering this enchanting garden is definitely a must-do in Paris.
+Spending an afternoon discovering this enchanting garden and taking photos is definitely a must-do in Paris!

 See Medieval Art at Musée de Cluny